Find the latest trends, topics, and news

 Q: How do I interpret results given in the summary information?

-Part 1 – General Information.
+A: Part 1 – General Information.
 Results are based on the information inputted, the quality of the information submitted, the request type and the magnitude of change of the verification and/or enrichment.
 Additionally, results are organized based on the type of check and/or enrichment performed – Identity, Name/Contact, Address, Email and Phone.

 Part 2 – Worldview Scoring.
 Results are scored to help users easily interpret the information.
 These are given as Reliability Codes and represent a scoring system designed to be easy to understand and implement/decision.